abroniewski/MobilityDB-workshop-dashboards/doc/AIS_Dashboard_Notion_Export/AIS_Dashboard.md

 # Tools

-The tools used in this module are as follows:  (todo Add version of these softwares)
+The tools used in this module are as follows:

 - MobilityDB, on top of PostgreSQL and PostGIS
-- QGIS
-- Grafana
+- Grafana (version 9.0.7)

 # Setting up Postgres Database